HSA compliant - CPD accredited Trusted by 50,000+ professionals

 • Hazard Elimination - Where possible, employers should eliminate or reduce Abrasive Wheels requirements through engineering controls, powered grinding equipment (angle grinders, bench grinders, pedestal grinders, cut-off saws), or process redesign

-• Training Provision - Adequate training must be provided to all employees whose work involves work-at-height risks
+• Training Provision - Adequate training must be provided to all employees whose work involves abrasive wheel risks

 • Equipment Provision - Appropriate grinding equipment and aids must be available where needed